World Events

 28th November 2001 The Collapse of Enron

 The collapse of US energy and trading conglomerate, Enron, played out over several months in 2001 but we choose to note its passing today.
-For it was on November 28th, 2001 that the scale of the deceit and fraud perpetrated … Continue reading
+For it was on November 28th, 2001 that the scale of the deceit and fraud … Continue reading

 26th November 1976 ‘Anarchy In the UK’ Released

-Today we celebrate the release of the Sex Pistols’ debut 7” single ‘Anarchy in the UK’ which caused a public outcry when it first appeared thirty-five years ago, and heralded the entire regeneration of ‘70s rock’n’roll.
+Today we celebrate the release of the Sex Pistols’ debut 7” single ‘Anarchy in the UK’ which caused a public outcry when it first appeared 41 years ago, and heralded the entire regeneration of ‘70s rock’n’roll.
 A riotous wake-up call … Continue reading

 Posted in Revolution, World Events | 2 Comments